 In 1260 Marco Polo headed off to find China.
 When I was seven, my dad gave me some coins and permission to ride my bike down to the local store; they say there comes a day in a boy's life when he first crosses the street and enters the company of the great explorers.
 In the summer, I too joined the list of great explorers.

 I remember the first time my dad put a camera in my hand.
 Even before finishing that initial roll of film (yes, film), I understood what had happened, the world had changed, and my life would never be the same.
 Ever since then, I've never been one for indoors or cooperative games based on relational interdependence.
 So grew up with an insatiable longing to explore the unknown and longing to return.

 Then the inevitable happened I grew up moved countries and became an IT Engineer.
 My dad was well pleased.
 Servers to update routers to configure cars and minivans, mortgages and loans.
 Same coffee shop day after day, dinners to lunches routine followed routine life was good.
 Still, the universe has a habit of drawing you closer to things you love and kicks you hard and reminds you every now and then.

 Today I see life as a privilege and not a Right.
-I go where the light leads and the land is most extreme I go where I am lead by people I don't know.
-A myriad of different customs, fresh faces, these moments have transformed the way I think and how I feel.
+I go where the light leads and the land is most extreme I go where I am led by people I don't know.
+With a myriad of different customs and fresh faces, these moments have transformed the way I think and how I feel.
 I learn not to fear the unknown but laugh out loud at life's surprise.
-I am humbled by his creation and is grateful for the opportunity that he presents me to so that I too could live life as life was meant to be
+I am humbled by his creation and am grateful for the opportunity that he presents me so that I too could live life as life was meant to be